bdnorris/DES-340/lectures/lecture14-backgrounds.md

 ## Background images

 To add a background image, use the `background-image` property.
-It's a little different than some others, since we have to provide a url value.
+It's a little different than some others since we have to provide a URL value.

 ```css
 div {